brunerd/jpt/README.md

 ```

 ### Requirements:
-bash or zsh
+bash or zsh on a supported OS:
-macOS 10.4+
+* macOS 10.4+
-Linux with jsc installed
+* Linux with jsc
-Windows with Linux subsystem and jsc
+* Windows with Linux subsystem and jsc